Small Island (novel)

 Small Island is a novel written by British author Andrea Levy.

 The novel, published in 2004, tells the story of post-war Caribbean migration through four narrators – Hortense and Gilbert, who migrate from Jamaica to London in 1948, and the English couple, Queenie and Bernard, in whose house in London Hortense and Gilbert find lodgings.

 Characters

-The novel features four main characters—Hortense, Queenie, Gilbert, and Bernard—each of whom narrates parts of the story.
-Set primarily in 1948, the narrative centers on Jamaican immigrants who travel to post-war Britain, exploring themes of identity, displacement, and race relations, for which the men have fought during World War II.
+The novel has four main characters, Hortense, Queenie, Gilbert and Bernard, who each tell the story from their point of view.

+Mainly set in 1948, the plot focuses on the diaspora of Jamaican immigrants, who, escaping economic hardship on their own "small island", move to England, the Mother Country, for which the men have fought during World War II.
 While the novel focuses on the narratives of Gilbert and Hortense as they adjust to life in England, after a reception that is not quite the warm embrace that they had hoped for, the interracial relationship between Queenie and Michael is central to the plot and the connections that are established between all of the characters.
 As the story is narrated from various viewpoints, it is achronological, skipping around to discuss each character's life before the outbreak of WWII.
 Two of the book's characters were based on black civil rights leader Billy Strachan.